-HIST 111 History of the U.S. since 1877: The U.S. history survey course is one that I regularly teach and enjoy.
-Over the last five years I have worked to make the course more focused on historical habits of mind, writing, and primary source analysis.
-In 2009 and 2010 I experimented with a home-grown UNL classroom wiki system for group writing projects to improve writing.
-In 2012 I extensively reworked the syllabus to use all digital primary sources and materials, including History Matters, leading digital history projects, and Library of Congress American Memory.
+HIST 111 History of the U.S. since 1877: The U.S. history survey course is one that I regularly teach and thoroughly enjoy.
+My teaching focuses on developing students’ historical habits of mind, writing, and ability to analyze primary sources.
+I use The American Yawp, collectively written open textbook for U.S. History.
+And I extensively use freely available digital primary sources and materials, including History Matters, leading digital history projects, and Library of Congress American Memory.

-HIST364: Slavery and Emancipation in U.S. History: This course grows out of my current research on slavery, the law, and early Washington, D.C. petitions for freedom.
-It will be a general survey and lecture course at the upper level, and part of a broader suite of new courses we are developing at Nebraska.
+HIST364: The Rise and Fall of American Slavery: This course grows out of my current research on slavery, the law, and early Washington, D.C. petitions for freedom.
+It is a general survey and lecture course at the upper level, covering the development of slavery in the United States.